Ants in lawns

 If you have an ever-increasing colony that you can no longer tolerate, you may need to consider some control options.
 It's important to think about why you want to control them.
 If it's simply a case of a few mounds appearing in your lawn, then consider simply brushing the mounds away with an outdoor broom.
 Yes, the mounds will return, and you will have to repeat the exercise, but this is a small price to pay, considering the good the ants do.

 If the colony has become so large that they causing problems that you can't tolerate, you may need to consider chemical control.
 I'd always advise you to be very careful when it comes to chemical use in the lawn and garden.
 Research the products you intend to use carefully so that you understand the impact on other beneficial insects in the garden.
-One I can recommend is Yates Baythroid.
+One I can recommend is Yates Complete (formally known as Baythroid).
 It's a synthetic pyrethrum, and while it is effective on ants, it is likely to represent the least toxic option.
 You spray it over your lawn and water it in straight away, meaning it won't hang around on the surface, which is great for a low-contact option for kids and pets.
 Other less toxic options include boric acid-type products such as borax.
 These can be targeted directly to nests.

 Often seen only as pests, they are, in most cases, beneficial insects to have in your lawn and garden, playing a helpful role in creating a diverse and healthy ecosystem.
 Next time you see an ant mound in your lawn and garden, instead of just cursing them and removing the mound, I'd encourage you to consider them as partners in gardening, helping you to create a healthy lawn and garden.
 Control them only if you need to.